bptlab/ark_automate/README.md

 ## Run application

-Before running, please always make sure to have the most recent module versions installed using `npm install` in the server, as well as the client directory.
+Before running, please always make sure to have the most recent module versions installed using `npm install` in the server, as well as the frontend directory.
-To run a development preview of the app, navigate to the server directory and run `npm run local` to start the API server, navigate into the client folder and run `npm start` again to also start the frontend.
+To run a development preview of the app, navigate to the server directory and run `npm run local` to start the API server, navigate into the frontend folder and run `npm start` again to also start the frontend.
 Now check http://localhost:3000/ to have a look at the app.

 To run the local client, follow the steps in the [Readme of the local client](https://github.com/bptlab/ark_automate_local#readme).